-Roland DG partners to create personalised boards that celebrate female empowerment
+Roland DG create personalised boards that celebrate female empowerment

 Meet the trailblazers paving the way for a new generation of female skateboarders

 Roland DG, the provider of digital printing solutions, exhibitor and sponsor at C!Print Madrid 2022, has partnered with two female skateboarders paving the way for female skate culture to create personalised skateboards using its latest inkjet printer, the TrueVIS VG3-640.

 Professional skateboarder Louisa Menke and Editor of female and LGBTQ+ skate platform Dolores Magazine Raisa Abal, each created bespoke deck designs to symbolise what skateboarding means to them, alongside documenting their journeys to becoming female skaters as part of a video series.
 Both are based in Barcelona, which is also the home of Roland DG’s newest Creative Centre in Europe, and where Roland DG was able to bring their creative visions to life.

 Taking their personalised artwork including hand painted acrylic canvases and graphic collage art, the print company created the bespoke, one-of-a-kind skateboards that celebrate their creative expression and individuality.

 Roland DG has a rich heritage in sport, enabling athletes and professional sport teams to create customised sports kits, surfboards, vehicle wraps and other sports apparel and equipment using its printing technology.
 The campaign aims to highlight the full range of customisation print possibilities with Roland DG.

 Stephen Davis, EMEA Marketing Director at Roland DG, comments: